playarising/arising/docs/base/BaseFungibleItem.md

 modifier onlyAllowed(bytes _id)
 ```

-Checks against the {Civilizations} instance if the {msg.sender} is the owner or
+Checks against the [Civilizations](/docs/core/Civilizations.md) instance if the {msg.sender} is the owner or
 has allowance to access a composed ID.

 Requirements: